 “Studies have shown that many fertilizers have extremely dangerous chemicals and substances in them.”

 If you're trying to start a legitimate marijuana business, the last thing you want to do is open yourself up to a lawsuit in today's litigious society.

 If you're just growing it for yourself, then you definitely don't want to get cancer from it.
 When trying to pick the best fertilizer for weed, whether or not it's chemical-free should be one of the first things you consider.

 When trying to select from the vast array of fertilizers out there, consider the moisture content and aeration of the soil.
 One of the most important things to think about when growing weed is that you need the soil to be moist and retain some water without drowning the plant.

 In addition to the moisture content of the soil, you'll want to ensure that it's properly aerated.
 Getting oxygen to the roots of the plant can make all the difference in the growth of your plants.
 What does this have to do with the fertilizer that you pick?
 Some are actually naturally inclined to help in both areas.

 The shape of certain fertilizer and soil supplement particles helps it to avoid getting packed down.
 Some can also regulate the moisture around the plant to make sure that it gets just the right amount of water when it needs it.
 The best fertilizer for weed can give your plants a boost just from the way it's structured.

 If you've ever partaken before, you probably noticed a specific taste.
 Some strains have a very stale, almost sterile taste to them.
 A lot of factory-farm produced weed tastes terrible and bitter when it's smoked.
-A lot of this taste comes from the fertilizer that they use on the plants while growing them.
+Much of this taste comes from the fertilizer that they use on the plants while growing them.